 EHR Implementers - Test Package and Resources

-These tests seek to confirm that Electronic Initial Case Reports (eICRs) generated by Electronic Health Record (EHR) systems are correctly constructed, populated, and conform to the standard specification.
-The test package instructions outline the available resources for testing the eICR Creation process.
-These resources apply to both new development, and implementation of Electronic Case Reporting (eCR) features within an existing EHR system.
+These tests seek to confirm that electronic initial case reports (eICRs) generated by electronic health record (EHR) systems are correctly constructed, populated, and conform to the standard specification.
+The test package instructions outline resources for testing the eICR creation process.
+These resources apply to both new development and implementation of electronic case reporting (eCR) features within an existing EHR system.
 Learn more about eICR creation on the EHR Implementers - eICR Creation, Validation, & Standards page.

 The purpose of these tests is to confirm that eICRs are triggered correctly based on trigger code value sets (Reportable Conditions Trigger Codes (RCTC)) found in the Electronic Reporting and Surveillance Distribution (eRSD).
-This test suite is focused specifically on triggering, and not eICR creation, or delivery.
-Please also note these tests are limited to trigger code matching, and exclude any functionality related to timing of triggering and or eICR creation.
+This test suite is focused specifically on triggering, and not eICR creation or delivery.
+Note that these tests are limited to trigger code matching and exclude any functionality related to timing of triggering or eICR creation.
 Learn more about triggering on the EHR Implementers - EHR Triggering page.

-This test package confirms the full connectivity workflow of eCR.
-This test builds on the testing identified above, needs the sending healthcare facility to identify its location to associate appropriate rules, and should be started after the previous test packages have been successfully completed (PHI should still not be included in this testing step).
-It confirms triggering, eICR creation, connectivity and delivery, and RR receipt and processing.
-Additionally, information on facility and patient data requirements, and potential reportability response examples are provided.
+This test package tests the full connectivity workflow.
+This test builds on the testing above, requires the sending healthcare facility to identify its location for rules processing, and should be started after the previous test packages have been successfully completed (Personally identifiable information should still not be included in this testing step).
+It confirms that triggering, eICR creation, connectivity and delivery, and RR receipt and processing are working correctly.
+Additionally, information on facility and patient data requirements, as well as RR examples, are provided.
 Learn more about AIMS connectivity on the EHR Implementers - eCR Exchange and Transport page.

-When all of the test suites have been successfully completed, onboarding providers then move to content testing with the Public Health Agency in their jurisdiction.
+When all of the test suites have been successfully completed, providers then move to content testing with the public health agency in their jurisdiction.
 Contact the AIMS eCR team to inquire about contact information for any particular PHA.